Mintype/Mintype/README.md

 ### About Me

-I'm a highschool student who is obsessed with everything computer science.
+I'm a highschool student who is obsessed with everything computer science!
 After initially learning Java in school, which opened my eyes to the endless possibilities that come with coding, I went deeper into various branches of computer science.
 I explored game development, web development, app development, and more.
 Now I also have a programming YouTube channel, where I teach people how to code!

 - 🔭 I’m currently working on my websites.
 - 🌱 I’m currently learning idk!